Nizam's Institute of Medical Sciences

-Nizam's Institute of Medical Sciences (NIMS) is a public hospital located in Hyderabad, Telangana, India and is named after its founder – the 7th Nizam of the erstwhile Hyderabad State– and was inaugurated by Princess Durreshehvar.
+Nizam's Institute of Medical Sciences (NIMS) is a public hospital located in Hyderabad, Telangana, India and is named after its founder – the 7th Nizam of the erstwhile Hyderabad State– and was inaugurated by Princess Durrushehvar.
 It is an State university established by Andhra Pradesh State Legislature.
 It has a sprawling campus in Punjagutta.

 Overview

-NIMS is recognized by Medical Council of India.
+NIMS is recognized by National Medical Commission.
 It is administered under the supervision of the Governing Council, Executive Board, Director and other statutory bodies.

 It publishes the monthly journal "The Clinical Proceedings of Nizam's Institute of Medical Sciences" for the last 20 years.